razvangabrielionescu/sether/README.md

 ### Development

 Sether API project is at the beginning of its life.
+Alpha release will be available on Jan 2018.

+### Sponge concept

+Sponge Browser: Headless JFX browser used for visual web crawling.
+Sponge Agent: Distributable agent for running crawlers in a server network.